bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk build //...
 ```

 This will build the binary for our example project.
-We can run the binary that bazel
+We can run the binary that Bazel
 creates with the following command:

 ```bash
 $ bazelisk run //:go-code-tutorial
 ```
-You can also pass in the command line option "word" that we defined to the bazel run command.
+You can also pass in the command line option "word" that we defined to the Bazel run command.

 ```bash
 $ bazelisk run //:go-code-tutorial word